Happyllama25/ClipThing/readme.md

 Runs on `http://localhost:8000`

-You can optionally host the program on a remote server/NAS so as to not use your hardware during a game session <-- self note: add this selling point somewhere where it makes sense
+`CLIPS` environment variable is the root directory for scanning and storing clips - defaults to `~HOME/Videos/clips` You can optionally host the program on a remote server/NAS so as to not use your hardware during a game session <-- self note: add this selling point somewhere where it makes sense

 > [!WARNING]